Dailybreak

 Mexico City, Mexico

 If you love a good museum date, this may be a dream destination for you.
-Mexico City boasts having the largest number of museums in the world with over 180.
+Mexico City boasts having the largest number of museums in the world: over 180!

 Breaktime Media